Tag

 In the past, versions of Microsoft Word were limited to saving a document in or out of the PDF format, and that was about it.
 However, the more recent 2013, 2016, 2019, 2021, and Microsoft 365 versions allow you to open a PDF and then make specific edits to the piece as a Word document.
 When finished, you can save it as a PDF again.
 This is especially useful because many people are already most comfortable editing documents in the Microsoft Word format.

-It’s a simple tool, and formatting doesn’t always line up correctly based on the PDF, but it’s an excellent alternative if you need to dip into a PDF fast for a bit of basic editing or text changes.
+It’s a simple tool, and formatting doesn’t always up correctly based on the PDF, but it’s an excellent alternative if you need to dip into a PDF fast for a bit of basic editing or text changes.
 Plus, Word is a straightforward editing tool for employees and students who are already familiar with Word and don’t want to learn a new program.

 While there are limited ways you can use Microsoft Word for free, it is generally software that you have to pay to use, either via a subscription or a hefty one-time payment.